typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 ----------------------------------------

-If you know what the symbol `<:` means in Scala, or perhaps you’ve read SLS §3.5 "Relations between types" (TODO link), you might think, "gosh, method equivalence and generality looks awfully familiar."
+If you know what the symbol `<:` means in Scala, or perhaps you’ve read SLS §3.5 “Relations between types” (TODO link), you might think, “gosh, method equivalence and generality looks awfully familiar.”

 Indeed, the thing we’re talking about is very much like subtyping and type equality!
 In fact, every type-equal pair of methods m1 and m2